 Diseases & Conditions

-Diagnostic Procedures for Allergy in Children
+Diagnostic Tests for Allergy in Children

+Challenge test.
 A test supervised by an allergist who administers a very small amount of an allergen that is inhaled or taken orally.